What is pagination define?

 Pagination is an ordinal numbering of pages, which is usually located at the top or bottom of the site pages.

 In most cases, it is used for main pages and partitions.
-Often looks like this:
+It often looks like this:

 Let’s look at some of the potential problems that arise when you use pagination, without paying attention to certain issues: